actions/setup-python/docs/advanced-usage.md

 # Using `setup-python` with a self hosted runner

 Python distributions are only available for the same [environments](https://github.com/actions/virtual-environments#available-environments) that GitHub Actions hosted environments are available for.
-If you are using an unsupported version of Ubuntu such as `19.04` or another Linux distribution such as Fedora, `setup-python` will not work.
+If you are using an unsupported version of Ubuntu such as `19.04` or another Linux distribution such as Fedora, `setup-python` may not work.

 If you have a supported self-hosted runner and you would like to use `setup-python`, there are a few extra things you need to make sure are set up so that new versions of Python can be downloaded and configured on your runner.

-## Windows requirements
+## Windows

 - Your runner needs to be running with administrator privileges so that the appropriate directories and files can be set up when downloading and installing a new version of Python for the first time.
 - If your runner is configured as a service, make sure the account that is running the service has the appropriate write permissions so that Python can get installed.
 The default `NT AUTHORITY\NETWORK SERVICE` should be sufficient.